jesstierney/BAYSPAR/ReadMe.md

 .PriorStd  		- The prior std as input. \
 .PredsEns  	- Nd by No. analog locatioins by Nsamps array of predictions.
 Only included if ens_sel==1.
 Note that the second dimension corresponds to the location in .AnLocs.

-NOTES:

-1. The file Target_All_Predict.m is called by both of the prediction scripts, and need not be touched.
+NOTE:

-2. All necessary model outputs, as well as some sample TEX<sub>86</sub> series used by the demo scripts, are in the ModelOutput folder, and need not be touched.
+All necessary model outputs, as well as some sample TEX<sub>86</sub> series used by the demo scripts, are in the ModelOutput folder, and need not be touched.